-Aboriginal Adult Education.
-Most large Aboriginal communities have an Adult Educator who relates to adults in the community and arranges non-formal programs which he or local part-time instructors and visiting lecturers teach.

-Communities are developing more confidence in the management of their own affairs.
-There is thus a growing demand for Adult Education requiring a co-ordinated effort on the part of all agencies offering Adult Education services.
+Adult Education and Training Branch.
+Most large Aboriginal communities have an adult educator who relates to the adults of the community and arranges education and training programs which the Adult Educator or local part time instructors and visiting lecturers teach.
+Communities are seeking skills training that will help them in the management of their own affairs as well as providing employment mobility.
+There is thus a rapidly growing demand for these services.